-As I mentioned in another post in russian, the program Au Pair is a good start if you want to move to another country or just get to know culture and life there.
-You will live with the local family, take care of kids and some light housework and explore the country in meanwhile.
+The Au Pair program is a good start if you want to move to another country or just get to know the culture and life.
+You will live with the local family, take care of kids and some light housework and explore the country in the meanwhile.

-For your help, you will receive a salary (pocket money), a place to sleep and food.
-Sounds like a good deal right?
+In return, you will receive a salary (pocket money), a place to sleep, and food.
+It sounds like a good deal, right?
 So which places in Europe are best to work as an Au pair and create unforgettable experiences?
 Read this article to learn where to head to get the most out of the Au Pair program.

-Top countries in Europe for Au Pair program and monthly salary:
+Top Countries in Europe for Au Pair Program

 Pay: 260 EURO; Work: 30 hours per week.